Quinquagesima

-Quinquagesima (/ˌkwɪŋkwəˈdʒɛsɪmə/), in the Western Christian Churches, is the last Sunday of Shrovetide, being the Sunday before Ash Wednesday.
+Quinquagesima (/ˌkwɪŋkwəˈdʒɛsɪmə/), in the Western Christian Churches, is the last pre-Lenten Sunday, being the Sunday before Ash Wednesday, and the first day of Carnival (also known as Shrovetide).
 It is also called Quinquagesima Sunday, Quinquagesimae, Estomihi, Shrove Sunday, Pork Sunday, or the Sunday next before Lent.

-Quinquagesima Sunday, being the Lord's Day prior to the start of the Lenten season, is known for its meat consumption as people wished to feast before starting their fast on Ash Wednesday, the first day of Lent.
+Being the Lord's Day before the start of the Lenten season, it is known for meat consumption as people feast before starting their fast on Ash Wednesday, the first day of Lent.
 Historically Lutheran countries such as Denmark mark Quinquagesima Sunday as the peak of the Fastelavn.
 After attending the Divine Service on Shrove Sunday, congregants enjoy Shrovetide buns (fastelavnsboller).
 Children often dress up and collect money from people while singing.
 Christians in these nations carry Shrovetide rods (fastelavnsris), which "branches decorated with sweets, little presents, etc., that are used to decorate the home or give to children."

 In the Revised Common Lectionary the Sunday before Lent is designated "Transfiguration Sunday", and the gospel reading is the story of the Transfiguration of Jesus from Matthew, Mark, or Luke.
-Some churches whose lectionaries derive from the RCL, e.g. the Church of England, use these readings but do not designate the Sunday "Transfiguration Sunday".
+Some churches whose lectionaries derive from the Revised Common Lectionary, e.g. the Church of England, use these readings but do not designate the Sunday "Transfiguration Sunday".

-Etymology
+Etymology and date

 The name Quinquagesima originates from Latin quinquagesimus (fiftieth).
 This is in reference to the fifty days before Easter Day using inclusive counting which counts both Sundays (normal counting would count only one of these).
 Since the forty days of Lent do not include Sundays, the first day of Lent, Ash Wednesday, succeeds Quinquagesima Sunday by only three days.